silknow/crawler/README.md

 ### Notes about UNIPA

 The UNIPA crawler requires the raw data as CSV files.
 The data has to be stored in `data/unipa/resources`.

+Link to the dataset spreadsheets: https://drive.google.com/drive/folders/1gJYv1CbwqknUORdMhPU-BUwr-6lkZ5ki

 The structure is as follow:

 ```csv
 fieldLabel,fieldValue